HigherOrderCO/Kind/base/Lit/Litereum.md

 post-quantum security.
 It has a signature size of 1024 bytes, and requires an average of 4096 hashes per signature and verification.
-This is an one-time signature scheme, which means that, once a message is signed with a public key, that public key must be discarded.
-In Litereum, every time an user makes a transaction, he generates another private and public key pair, and broadcasts the new private key to the network.
+This is an one-time signature scheme, which means that, once a message is signed with a public key, that public key must be thrown away, and a new one must be generated.
+In Litereum, every time an user makes a transaction, he/she broadcasts the new public key to the network.

 LitCons
 -------